 When you’re injured in a car or truck accident in Mississippi, it’s important to speak to an attorney as soon as possible, so that we can help you determine the best course of action in moving forward.

 In working with car accident victims, however, one of the primary questions we hear once we get started is how long it takes for car accident cases take to settle.
+The short answer is it depends.
 Though each case is unique, we’ve put together an overview that will help you understand what factors play a role in the amount of time it takes for a car accident case to settle.

 The car accident settlement process and the timeline you can expect